 Citrus Greening (HLB) Answers

 Citrus growers – Welcome to Citrus Greening (HLB) Answers.
-Great news – now you can bring your Citrus grove back to a healthy condition with improved fruit quality and higher production.
-Yes, you can reverse declines, promote greater production, more pound solids and maintain profitable productivity of your grove.
-Let us share the success stories of growers we have assisted and our breakthrough products to include energized Citra Thrive Plus and our energized Root Promoting fertilizer RootPro 3-7-4 (scroll down the page to view the label).
-Learn how we incorporate RootPro 3-7-4 into our fertilizer blends based on our comprehensive testing that includes a detailed standard soil test, a saturated paste soil report, and a tissue analysis.
+Great news – you can bring your Citrus grove back to a healthy condition with improved fruit quality and higher production.
+Yes, you can reverse declines, restore tree health, promote greater production, more pound solids and maintain profitable productivity of your grove.
+Be sure to look below for success stories and details of our breakthrough products to include our proprietary liquid foliar treatment: energized Citra Thrive Plus 4-10-10 (with carbon as high oxygen content fulvic acid) and our energized Root Promoting fertilizer RootPro 3-7-4 with the bio-available form of silicon as silicon dioxide (scroll down the page to view the label).
+We incorporate RootPro 3-7-4 into our fertilizer blends customized according to our comprehensive testing.
+Our best in industry testing includes a comprehensive standard soil test, saturated paste soil report, tissue analysis, and water test as appropriate.

-First, you should know details about why our recommended programs for Citrus growers work so well:
+Why do our programs for Citrus growers work so well?

 Quality Green Has a Proven Program to Remediate Citrus Greening (HLB)

 Yes, you can bring your Citrus grove back to a healthy condition with improved fruit quality and higher production.
-Yes, you can reverse declines, promote greater production, higher Brix, more pound solids and increase profitability of an under-performing Citrus grove.
-We are assisting very satisfied commercial Citrus growers who have seen strong recovery of their groves to good health and production.
+Yes, we can show you how to reverse declines, restore tree health, promote greater production, higher Brix, more pound solids and increase profitability of an under-performing, declining Citrus grove.
+We are assisting very satisfied commercial Citrus growers who have seen strong recovery of their groves to strong production and profitability.
 The keys are our high quality, detailed, comprehensive testing, our thorough recommendations, our breakthrough nutritional products, and a detailed season-long program of nutritional and disease-protecting inputs.
 Our proprietary products include energized Citra Thrive Plus (4-10-10 analysis) and our energized RootPro 3-7-4 that is incorporated into our recommended fertilizer blends based on the results of our comprehensive testing.
-Our complete testing includes a detailed standard soil test, a saturated paste soil report, and a tissue analysis.
+Our complete testing includes a comprehensive detailed standard soil test, a saturated paste soil report, and a tissue analysis.
+Water testing is also performed as necessary.

-We test for many things other testing services do not, e.g., phosphorus by two different testing methods, sodium along with potassium (because they are taken up identically & sodium toxicity mimics potassium deficiency), the percentage of each mineral in the base saturation of the soil, iron, aluminum (because of the high potential for toxicity in the soil along with other heavy metals), bio-available silicon dioxide (because silicon is the second most important mineral for plant growth after available carbon), chlorides, bicarbonates, and other test results unique to Quality Green.
-We custom-blend high quality energized fertilizer inputs for individual Citrus groves to ensure high-production Citrus groves that are sustainable for the long-term.
-“Energized” refers to the essential elements in our recommended fertilizer blends that have an extra oxygen electron added to their molecular structure, e.g., fulvic acid has one more oxygen in its molecular structure than humic acid making it bio-available and silicon dioxide has one more oxygen than silicon oxide making it bio-available.
+We test for many minerals/elements and soil conditions other testing services do not, e.g., phosphorus by two different testing methods (Mehlich III for more readily available phosphorus and Bray 1 for tightly sequestered phosphorus), sodium along with potassium (because they are taken up identically & sodium toxicity mimics potassium deficiency), the percentage of each mineral in the base saturation of the soil (because there needs to be room for a sufficient level of all the minerals in specific holding capacity of the soil) , iron, aluminum (because of the high potential for toxicity with excessive levels), bio-available silicon dioxide (because silicon is the second most important mineral for plant growth after available carbon as fulvic acid), chlorides, bicarbonates, and other test results unique to Quality Green.
+We custom-blend high quality energized fertilizer for individual Citrus groves to ensure high-production and sustainability.
+“Energized” refers to compounds with essential elements reacted (with a process called “oxygen reduction” to add extra oxygen to their molecular structure, e.g., fulvic acid has additional oxygen in its molecular structure contrasted to humic acid making it into the only form of carbon that is bio-available and can be metabolized by plants; silicon dioxide, the bio-available form of silicon we utilize from Azomite volcanic pumice, has one more oxygen than unavailable silicon oxide that makes up sand.

 Our programs and materials ensure sustainability.
 The volcanic mineralizer Azomite and our other products have lower amounts of heavy metals than most regular soils.
 The leaching potential of our high organics fertilizer materials (including naturally mined minerals & plant-based organics) is very low as well.